lmcai/Orobanchaceae_comparative_mitome/mitome_assembly_structure/README.md

 2. de bruijn assembly graph based repeat identification

-Criteria for repeat identification: a. have >3 edges in de bruijn graph; b. >1.5 x kmer coverage than the whole-graph average
+Criteria for repeat identification: a. have >= 4 edges in de bruijn graph; b. present in the final assembly that is manually curated; c. >~1.5 x kmer coverage than the whole-graph average

 First get a list of contig included in the final assembly
 ```